kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-node-price-reconcilitation-methodology.md

 5. `line_item_usage_type`
 6. `line_item_product_code`

 The columns `line_item_unblended_cost` and `savings_plan_savings_plan_effective_cost` are summed on this grouping.
 Finally, the query filters out rows that are not within a given date range, have a missing `line_item_resource_id`, and have a `line_item_product_code` not equal to "AmazonEC2".
-The grouping has three important aspects, the timeframe of the line items, the resource as defined by the resource id, and the usage type, which is later used to determine the proper cost of the resources as it was used.
+The grouping has three important aspects, the time frame of the line items, the resource as defined by the resource id, and the usage type, which is later used to determine the proper cost of the resources as it was used.
 This means that line items are grouped according to the resource, the time frame of the usage, and the rate at which the usage was charged.

 ### Reservation query